isa-ulisboa/msc-gis/exercises/msc-gis-ex11_dam.md

 1. Create a new TIN named `tinApart_basin` (use `ApartBarr_hid` as “hardline”, `ApartBarr_alt` and `DamWall` as “softline” and `LimBasinHid` with value in “height_field” of <None> and “SF_type” of hardclip).
 The basin boundary will cut the TIN, preventing triangulation between the vertices of the boundary.

-2. Calculate the volume of water in the reservoir at an elevation of 595m (3D Analyst / Area and Volume / Surface Volume – Input surface: `tinApartadura`; Output text file: `volume.txt`; Plane height: 595; Reference plane: below the plane).
-Open the volume.txt file that was created and observe the values of the reservoir area at an elevation of 595m and the volume of water it stores.
+2. Calculate the volume of water in the reservoir at an elevation of 595 m with the tool **Surface Volume** (3D Analyst / Area and Volume / Surface Volume – Input surface: `tinApartadura`; Output text file: `volume.txt`; Plane height: 595; Reference plane: below the plane).
+Open the volume.txt file that was created and observe the values of the reservoir area at an elevation of 595 m and the volume of water it stores.

 3. Create a TIN that includes the dam with the flooded surface (you will have to find out how!).
 Observe the result in ArcScene.